WLCC team

 Activities & Engagement Officer

 Prior to joining Wigan and Leigh Carers Centre, I worked at the Cooperative Bank for 15 years in several roles.
 I love to meet people and find out about them and have a passion for helping others.
-I can’t wait to meet everyone.
-I am looking forward to organising lots of activities to really enhance the lives of local carers and make the positive difference that they, and their families truly deserve.

 Michael Sumner